-Westminster Abbey is hardly obscure: It’s on most London tourists’ to-do list.
-Almost every visitor will go to feel the faintest connection with Queen Elizabeth, Mary Queen of Scots, or any number of other kings and queens.
+Westminster Abbey is hardly obscure: It’s on most London tourists’ to-do lists.
+Almost every visitor goes to feel the faintest connection with Queen Elizabeth, Mary Queen of Scots, or any number of other kings and queens.
 Some may even go to see Isaac Newton’s impressive tomb made famous in Dan Brown’s The Da Vinci Code.

-But engraved onto the floor in front of Newton’s tomb is Dirac’s ‘beautiful’ equation unifying relativity and quantum mechanics to describe the motion of an electron using only 8 symbols is engraved onto the floor of Westminster Abbey.
-From this incredible equation both antimatter and electron spin were predicted and ultimately discovered.
+But engraved onto the floor in front of Newton’s tomb is Dirac’s “beautiful” equation that unifies relativity and quantum mechanics.
+The equation describes the motion of an electron using only eight symbols.
+From this incredible equation, both antimatter and electron spin were predicted and ultimately discovered.

 London Science Weekend: Medicine and Science in the Press

 Join New York Times Journeys and Atlas Obscura for three days of scientific learning, special access and exploration in London.
 Accompanied by Times journalists and scientific experts, meet people contributing to the history of medicine and scientific journalism.
 This two-track program includes panels, exclusive visits and access to some of the best scientific minds available to concentrate on science reporting or medical history.